 What is it?

 Naegleria fowleri is a free-living amoeboflagellate.
 There are three stages in its life cycle: trophozoite, flagellate, and cyst.
 The trophozoite is the only infective stage of the ameba.
 Trophozoites can turn into a temporary, non-feeding, flagellated stage when stimulated by adverse environmental changes such as a reduced food source.
 They revert back to the trophozoite stage when favorable conditions return.
 If the environment is not conducive to continued feeding and growth (like cold temperatures, food becomes scarce) the ameba or flagellate will form a cyst.
 Cysts are environmentally resistant in order to increase the chances of survival until better environmental conditions occur.

 Where does it occur?

 Naegleria fowleri has been detected on all continents except Antarctica.
 It has been described as the cause of PAM in more than 16 countries.
 Until 2012, about 310 cases have been reported globally.
 N. fowleri infection is not a notifiable disease in the US.
-Based on the free-living ameba registry maintained by the CDC and other data sources, 133 case reports of PAM have occurred in the US from 1962-2014.
-Out of 133 cases, 130 cases have been fatal and there are only three survivors.
+Based on the free-living ameba registry maintained by the CDC, 138 case reports of PAM have occurred in the US from 1962-2015.
+Out of 138 cases, 135 cases have been fatal and there are only three survivors, which means the infection has a fatality rate of nearly 98 percent.
 In the United States, PAM is a rare disease and occurs disproportionally among children of less than 13 years.